SebSept/ps_dev_base/README.md

 This is currently `phpstan`, `php-cs-fixer` and `fill-indexes`

 You can tweak the script by just editing the composer script.
-You can run the `composer psdt:install-precommit-hook` (or `composer run-script pre-commit`) to predict if commit will fail or not.
+You can run the `composer psdt:pre-commit` (or `composer run-script pre-commit`) to predict if commit will fail or not.

 ## Installation